ROCm/HIP/docs/understand/programming_model.rst

   .. tip::

-    This name by default is a macro expanding to triple-chevron.
+    This name, by default, is a macro expanding to the triple-chevron syntax.
 In cases where language syntax extensions are undesirable, or where launching templated and/or overloaded kernel functions define the
     ``HIP_TEMPLATE_KERNEL_LAUNCH`` preprocessor macro before including the HIP